Dude Ranch or Guest Ranch Wranglers

 - Teaching beginner and intermediate riders; coaching proficient riders

-- Caring for sick and injured animals
+- Assisting in the care of sick and injured animals

-- teaching horse care,
+- Teaching horse care,

 - Inspecting, maintaining and cleaning tack, being sure all is safe and in good working order;